nitinneet/cloudfformation/README.md

 # cloudfformation
-Cloud formation with new vpc + ec2
+Cloud formation with new vpc + ec2 with ebs